run-ai/docs/docs/Researcher/cli-reference/new-cli/guides/set-kubeconfig-with-oidc-parameters.md

 ## Usage

-To set the token inside the kubeconfig file, run the following command:
+To set the token (will be fetched automatically, no need to bring it manually) inside the kubeconfig file, run the following command:

 ```
 runai kubeconfig set